SuttonNet

 4. Why does the service ban content or suspend user accounts, when it does?

 5. If an account owner protests a decision, is there a fair, fast appeal process?
-Are controversial cases not reviewed until they are politically less potent?
+Are controversial cases ever not reviewed until they are politically less potent?

 Track record for Big Tech: our experience